UK Personal Income Tax Rates and Allowances

 Personal Allowance (PA)

-An Income Tax Personal Allowance ( £11,500 in 2017/18) is available to all UK residents and some foreign residents (depending on the terms of their country of residence’s Double Tax Treaties with the UK).
-This is deducted from an individual’s taxable income before the above rates and bands are applied.
-Where an individual’s taxable income exceeds £100,000 the personal allowance is withdrawn on a sliding scale (by £1 for every £2 of income above £100,000).
+An Income Tax Personal Allowance ( £12,500 in 2019/20) is available to all UK residents and some foreign residents (depending on the terms of their country of residence’s Double Tax Treaties with the UK).
+Where an individual’s taxable income exceeds £100,000 the personal allowance is withdrawn on a sliding scale (by £1 for every £2 of income above £100,000, ceasing at £125,000).

 Note that a Personal Allowance is not available where an individual claims the ‘Remittance Basis’ of taxation.